Ninja-Squad/data-discovery/README.md

 docker-compose stop
 ```

-or run:
+or run the following command to also remove the stopped containers as well as any networks that were created:

 ```sh
 docker-compose down
 ```

-to also remove the stopped containers as well as any networks that were created.

 ### Frontend